×

 When we asked people about industries and career opportunities in Girona, they reponded:

 "Foreigners in Girona often work in the tourism industry, serving as tour guides, hotel staff, or restaurant employees.
 Many also find employment in the education sector as language teachers, particularly teaching English.
 Some foreigners work in the healthcare sector as doctors, nurses, or caregivers.
 There are also opportunities in the tech industry for software developers and IT specialists.
-Additionally, some foreigners in Girona work as freelancers or remote workers for international companies," commented one expat who made the move to Girona.
+Additionally, some foreigners in Girona work as freelancers or remote workers for international companies," said one expat who made the move to Girona.

 What is life like in Girona?